f1cheng/os-from-scratch/context_switch.md

     ; 保存现场
     mov eax, [esp + 4]------------old context ptr.

-    mov [eax + 0],  esp---------------here inside esp, it is stored this current old eip which is pointering next instruction when calling switch_to. mov [eax + 4],  ebp
+    mov [eax + 0],  esp---------------here inside esp, it is stored this current (will be the old) eip which is pointering next instruction when calling switch_to. mov [eax + 4],  ebp
     mov [eax + 8],  ebx
     mov [eax + 12], esi